Ventuz for eSports

 Ventuz for eSports Graphics

-This is why Ventuz is one of the preferred toolsets for esports events and productions.
+Ventuz is the preferred toolset for eSports events and productions.
 With some of the largest names in the game deploying it and some of the largest leagues and events under its belt, Ventuz has paved the way.
 This comes down to the simple fact that computer games are inherently realtime and deploy the most modern, powerful graphics engines.

 Why should the event system behave less flexibly, have less capability or look less good than the game it is showcasing?
 Ventuz’ render engine can keep up with even the most modern game engines in terms of performance and quality, but with the reliability and robustness of a modern show system.
 Its ability to easily adapt to and bring in masses of external data make it ideal to connecting to the complex metrics of esports, where often thousands of actions, variables and data points are being followed and judged continuously.